As a vegan parent-to-be looking into feeding options, I came across a ton of information suggesting that soy formula is bad for babies.

 However, it’s important to acknowledge that breastfeeding isn’t always feasible.
 Formula is designed as a suitable alternative and delivers fluid, protein, carbs, fats, vitamins and minerals in ratios appropriate for a baby’s growth and development (5, 6, 7).

-Soy formula is a popular alternative for vegan parents because, aside from its lanolin-sourced vitamin D, it’s exclusively derived from plants.
+Soy formula is a popular alternative for vegan parents.
+Aside from its lanolin-sourced vitamin D, it’s exclusively derived from plants.
 Hence, many vegan parents prefer it for ethical, environmental or health reasons.

-Interestingly, soy formula is a popular choice with a proportion of non-vegan parents as well, who opt to use it over cow milk-based formula for medical reasons, allergy or tolerance issues or in the hope of reducing their baby’s risk of disease later in life.
+Interestingly, soy formula is a popular choice with a proportion of non-vegan parents as well.
+These parents may prefer it over cow milk-based formula for medical reasons, allergy or tolerance issues or in the hope of reducing their baby’s risk of disease later in life.

 IN SUM – Soy formula provides a suitable alternative in cases in which breastfeeding is not feasible, especially for vegan babies, or those with certain allergies, intolerances or other medical issues.